John Stollmeyer

-John Michael Stollmeyer (born October 25, 1962 in Pittsburgh) is an American retired soccer player.
+John Michael Stollmeyer (born October 25, 1962, in Pittsburgh) is an American former soccer player.
 He played two seasons in Major Indoor Soccer League and one each in both the American Soccer League and the American Professional Soccer League.
 He also earned thirty-one caps with the U.S. national team from 1986 to 1990 and was a member of the U.S. team at the 1990 FIFA World Cup.

 High school and college

 Stollmeyer, a native of Pennsylvania, attended Thomas Jefferson High School in Annandale, Virginia.
 In 1981, he was the National Amateur Soccer Athlete of the Year.
 In December 1980, he was selected by the Tampa Bay Rowdies in the first round of the North American Soccer League draft.
 Instead of signing with the Rowdies he chose to attend Indiana University Bloomington from 1982 to 1986.
 While at Indiana, he was a member of the school's NCAA Men's Soccer Championship teams of 1982 and 1983, as well as the 1984 second-place team.
 He was selected as a second-team All-American in 1982 and 1985 and a third-team All-American in 1984.
 In 1982, he was the NCAA Defender of the Year.
 In 1999, he was elected to the Indiana University Hall of Fame.